 What qualifies as innovation?

-The manufacturing sector is diverse and most manufacturing projects come with their own set of challenges and how you deal with them may potentially save you money, instead of costing you money.
+The manufacturing sector is diverse and most manufacturing projects come with their own set of challenges.
 Improving functionality, reliability, quality, performance, materials or greener solutions all count toward an R&D tax credits claim.

 – Are you developing innovative ways of re-using materials?